PillowD/autohotkey/README.md

 # autohotkey
-Autohotkey .ahk v2 simple code examples simple code examples that work the first time no library includes (nothing wrong with them, but it's something else to read) read the comments
+Autohotkey .ahk v2 simple code examples
+  <p>simple code examples that work the first time
+  no library includes (nothing wrong with them, but it's something else to read) read the comments